Yoshi106/Solo_API_Project/README1.md

 Install Postgres.
 Run psql and create a database name solo_api.
 Run knex and migrate to set up the database.
-(Optioinal: Run knex to seed file)
+(Optioinal: Run knex to seed file for sample data)

 # 2. Start Server
 Run dev:server to start the server.